 And of course to further complicate things, there are also partially refundable tax credits where part of the credit is refundable and part of it is nonrefundable.

 What are some of the credits available?
 Let’s start with the refundable credits.
 The Earned Income Tax Credit is available to low to moderate income earners and will depend on your filing status (single, married, etc).
-The Child Tax Credit is for parents with a dependent child (or children) age 16 or less.
+The Child Tax Credit is for parents with a dependent child (or children).
 It is available to a broad group since it is limited by a relatively high modified adjusted gross income (MAGI) The American Opportunity Tax Credit is a partially refundable tax credit available to students in their first four years of college that covers tuition, fees, books, etc.

 Some of the nonrefundable credits available are: Child and Dependent Care Credit (designed to help offset the cost of childcare or taking care of an elderly parent), Adoption Credit (for adoption expenses), Premium Tax Credit (for those who purchased health insurance through the federal marketplace), Saver’s Credit (for those who contributed to a tax-advantaged retirement account), Senior Tax Credit (for low income elderly or disabled), Lifetime Learning Credit (for higher education expenses), Residential Energy Credits (for using solar powered systems), Electric Car (purchasing a new electric vehicle), and Foreign Tax (for those who work or invest in foreign countries).
 For additional details, eligibility, and a complete list of all tax credits, read more here.